 - This article in PCMag describes how j2 Global owns IPVanish, StrongVPN, and Encrypt.me.

-- I also learned that the parent company of CyberGhost VPN (Kape) also owns ZenMate VPN.
+- I learned that the parent company of CyberGhost VPN (Kape) also owns ZenMate VPN and Private Internet Access.

 Does PureVPN work well for torrenting?

 Many people are looking for a safe, reliable, and fast VPN for torrenting.
 This is because torrenting is often a grey area (depending on what you are torrenting) and this can put you at risk for copyright infringement.

 So is PureVPN a good option for torrenting?